 As a United States citizen traveling abroad you may seek help from the United States Embassy located in Jerusalem at 14 David Flusser, Jerusalem 9378322, Israel, or call 02-630-4000.
-Please see https://il.usembassy.gov/embassy/jerusalem/ and the U.S. State Department travel advisory webpage at https://travel.state.gov/content/travel/en/international-travel/emergencies/crime.html for more information on assistance available to you.
+For more information on assistance available to you. please see illusembassy.gov/embassy/jerusalem/ and the U.S. State Department travel advisory web page at travel/emergencies/crime.html.
+Please note that BYU cannot represent individuals in legal proceedings; see titleix.byu.edu/reporting for more information.
+Please see titleix.byu.edu/reporting for more information about university response to a report of sexual assault.